KtodaZ/RateMySierra/README.md

 # RateMySierra
 ##About
 RateMySierra helps students choose their teachers by linking Rate My Professor to the Sierra College mySierra website.
+We all know that choosing classes can be a stressful and time consuming process and choosing a good teacher is critical.
+RateMySierra helps remedy this by turning all teacher names on the mySierra search page into hyperlinks to RateMyProfessor so that you can easily go to a teachers page.
+Additionally, we display professor ratings from RateMyProfessor on mouse over.
 We are a team of student developers looking to expand our skillset and networking.
 This extension is in its early stages and will have many more features to come.
 If you would like to contribute feel free to contact us.

 ###Instructions to use
 1. Log into mySierra and Click either "Class Schedule" or "Add, Drop or Withdraw from Classes > Select Term > Class Search"